GuanceCloud/datakit/internal/export/doc/en/datakit-filter.md

 >Warm Tip: If you install AdBlock advertising plugin, you may report interception to the center.
 You can temporarily close the AdBlock class plug-in while testing.

 We can use three browsers, Chrome, Firefox and Safari, to access the website.
-Suppose we want to filter out the access of Chome browser, and the configuration file can read as follows:
+Suppose we want to filter out the access of Chrome browser, and the configuration file can read as follows:

 ```toml
 [io]